 Outdoor areas are generally safer than indoor areas because they have better ventilation, more direct sunlight, and more space for people.
 None of these elements appear to completely stop the transmission of the virus, but they appear to reduce it.

 Even for outdoor dating, it's best not to get too close to anyone I don't live with.
 Unfortunately, this means no hugs.
-There are so many friends I'd like to hug right now, but for me that's a no.
+There are so many friends I'd love to hug right now, but for me that's a no.

 Can grandparents see their granddaughter?